creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-20-Multi-Modal_VAE_for_normative_modelling.md

 *Fig 1. (b) Example PoE and gPoE joint distributions.*

-* Authors propose a generalised Product-of-Experts (gPoE) by adding a weight to each modility and each latent dimension.
+* Authors propose a generalised Product-of-Experts (gPoE) by adding a weight to each modality and each latent dimension.
 They also use the Mixture of Expert (MoE) model and compare it with other methods.

 * Finally, to exploit this joint latent space, they develop a deviation metric from the latent space instead of the feature space.